 Some of our courses include a work placement module.
 Do you know how to find a work placement?
-Contact your Careers and Placement Coordinator; book an appointment via the Careers and Jobs board and discuss your options.
+Contact your Careers and Placement Coordinator; book an appointment and discuss your options.

 Whether you know exactly what you'd like to do after university, or really don't know where to start, we are here to help you.
-For more information, please visit the Careers and Employability webpages.